MWR1/discord-transparency/README.md

 This is a script for changing the background color of Discord to <b>any image</b>, enabling transparency.

--   Beware that it is in very early development stages and there are bugs

 ![ss](https://i.imgur.com/NzwC6UV.png)

 # ⚠ Disclaimer